Alehmas/homework_bot/README.md

 the example uses Heroku hosting
 - Register on Heroku
 - Create an application (button New → Create new app).
   Come up with and enter a name for the application.
   Select a region that is geographically close to you.
-- Now link your Heroku account to GitHub: in the Heroku interface go to the Deploy section, in the Deployment method section, select GitHub and click on the Connect to GitHu button To link accounts, you will be prompted to authenticate through GitHub.
+- Now link your Heroku account to GitHub: in the Heroku interface go to the Deploy section, in the Deployment method section, select GitHub and click on the Connect to GitHu button to link accounts, you will be prompted to authenticate through GitHub.
   Then, in the window that opens, specify the name of the repository where the code is located.
-  It remains only to click on the Deploy Branch button: Heroku will install all the dependencies and publish the application on the server.
+  It remains only to click on the Deploy Branch button:
+  Heroku will install all the dependencies and publish the application on the server.
   In order for everything to start, two service files need to be placed in the repository:
     - **requirements.txt** with a list of dependencies so Heroku knows what packages it needs to install;
     - the **Procfile** file, which must contain the "entry point" - the file that must be executed to start the project.